 - Sautéed Spinach (vegetarian side)

 I suspect the sautéed spinach will be a waste of time and money – it is so easy to get a frozen package of the stuff and sauté it yourself with things to hand, but for whatever un-recalled reason, I ordered that.
-I suspect it was because I was trying to find more sides I really wanted to eat.
+I suspect it was because I was trying to find more sides I really wanted to eat, as well as vegetarian eats.
 It might be good as all-get-out, but I’m sure I can do just as good with a frozen supermarket package.

 I do like the convenience that they come frozen, and that you can pull them out and eat when you want.
 It’s probably not a service I’ll avail myself of, often – but then again unlike a large portion of the population, I enjoy just getting out there and cooking in the kitchen!
 But, if you need this, or have nights of limited time – the service is there.
 They are usually, but not always, accurate about cooking time.